 You get the earthy softness of the mushroom, the richness of the filling, and that slightly crispy topping that gives it texture.
 It is the kind of bite that hits every craving at once.

 And the best part is that you can keep it simple.
-No complicated techniques.
-No fancy ingredients.
-Just real food that works.
+No complicated techniques or fancy ingredients, just real food that works.

 Ingredients You Will Need